YonghaoZhao722/distilbert-base-uncased-finetuning/README.md

 - `dataset/`: Contains scripts or code related to dataset handling and processing.
 - `pretrained/`: **(Please manually download and place the `pytorch_model.bin` file here from [this link](https://huggingface.co/distilbert-base-uncased/resolve/main/pytorch_model.bin?download=true)**)
-- `training/`: Includes scripts used for fine-tuning and training the DistilBERT model.
-- `examples/`: Demonstrates how to utilize the trained model for sentiment analysis.

 ## Pretrained Model